 1. Source: ASFA Retirement Standard (March Quarter 2018).
 It assumes the retiree owns their own home.

 2. This is the combined total for a couple

-† The age pension amount includes pension and energy supplements. www.humanservices.gov.au
+† The age pension amount includes pension and energy supplements at 20 March 2018. www.humanservices.gov.au

 The above Modest and Comfortable lifestyle figures show how much you might need each year in retirement.
 But that may leave you wondering how much super you will need to save over your working life to achieve that amount of income in retirement.

 Of course, what you will need in retirement and what you may have in retirement may vary.
 There are strategies you can put in place today to ensure you are closer to achieving your retirement goals.
 Our calculators are a great way to see how your super is tracking.
 You can view these at www.ngssuper.com.au/ngs-calculators.

 # Source: Department of Human Services (20 March 2018) – www.humanservices.gov.au